 School counselors work with problem-solving teams to design and implement evidenced-based interventions to meet the behavioral and mental health needs of students.
 Interventions at the tier 2 level include Second Step lessons (elementary), Check-in Check-out, Leaps lessons, and small group counseling.
+A strategy being implemented to increase direct services to students is the additional mental health counselor and will assist with small groups.
 The progress of the intervention will be reviewed for effectiveness through the PBIS, problem-solving meetings that take place over the course of the school year.
 In addition, the district will collaborate with SEDNET (Students with Emotional/Behavioral Disabilities Network) for appropriate interventions for tier 2 behavior as well.
 The Focus (alternative education setting) Program will be available for short term stays and for modified schedules as a behavior intervention when needed for students in Grades 6-12.
-Additional on-going counseling is provided in the Focus setting.
+Additional on-going counseling will be provided in the district's alternative education program, Focus, by a certified guidance counselor.